otoolep/questdb.io/docs/sql.md

 11. ORDER BY
 12. LIMIT

-We also implemted sub-queries.
+We also implemented sub-queries.
 They can be used anywhere table name is used.
-Our sub-query implementation adds virtually zero to SQL execution cost and we encourage their use to add flavour of functional language to old-school SQL.
+Our sub-query implementation adds virtually zero execution cost to SQL.
+We encourage their use to add flavours of functional language to old-school SQL.

 ## Important differences from standard SQL